bitwuzla/bitwuzla/docs/c/types/bitwuzla.rst

 Bitwuzla
 --------

-A :cpp:struct:`Bitwuzla` instance is created from a configuration options :cpp:struct:`BitwuzlaOptions` instance.
+A :cpp:type:`Bitwuzla` instance is created from a configuration options :cpp:type:`BitwuzlaOptions` instance.
 This options instance must be configured before creating the Bitwuzla instance: **after** the Bitwuzla instance is created, configuration options are fixed and **cannot** be changed.
-:cpp:struct:`BitwuzlaSorts <BitwuzlaSort>` and
+:cpp:type:`BitwuzlaSorts <BitwuzlaSort>` and
-:cpp:struct:`BitwuzlaTerms <BitwuzlaTerm>` are **independent** of a :cpp:struct:`Bitwuzla` instance and can be shared across Bitwuzla instances.
+:cpp:type:`BitwuzlaTerms <BitwuzlaTerm>` are **independent** of a :cpp:type:`Bitwuzla` instance and can be shared across Bitwuzla instances.

 A Bitwuzla instance is created via :cpp:func:`bitwuzla_new()` and must be